Autapomorph/favstickbot/README.md

-# favsbot
+# favstickbot

-Telegram bot which helps you mix stickers from multiple packs into a single one
+[Telegram bot](https://t.me/favstickbot) which helps you mix stickers from multiple packs into a single one

-## How to run?
+## How to run

 - configure `.env` file
 - `npm i`